Personal Injury -- Plaintiff Law

 These claims frequently involve injuries from:

-Wherever you are in South Carolina, it is important to know your rights when bringing an injury claim and how to find a knowledgeable attorney to help you get started.
+Wherever you are in South Carolina, From Charleston to Myrtle Beach, it is important to know your rights when bringing an injury claim and how to find a knowledgeable attorney to help you get started.

 South Carolina law gives a specific time period you have to file your claim, also known as the statute of limitations.
 Typically, the clock begins running at the time of your injury, but there are some exceptions that allow this period to start at the time the injury reasonably could have been discovered.